blockhackersio/ethereum-provider-example/README.md

 # 🥩 Ethereum in the Raw 🫢

 This repo explores raw ethereum interactions and cryptography.
-It is partially in order to understand the protocol better at a deeper level myself but also to inform future projects.
+It is partially in order to understand the protocol better at a deeper level myself but also to inform future projects I undertake.

 - [x] [Basic ECDSA Signatures and generating addresses](scripts/01-ecdsa.ts)
 - [x] [Send ETH to anyone](scripts/02-transaction.ts)